Sole Proprietorship

 Sole Proprietorship Taxes

-Because a sole proprietorship isn't a legally distinct business entity, your business income as an owner is included on your personal tax return.
-Remember that as a sole proprietor, you’re technically self-employed, so you’ll need to pay both income tax and self-employment tax each year.
+Because a sole proprietorship isn’t a legally distinct business entity, your business income as an owner is included on your personal tax return.
+Remember that as a sole proprietor, you’re technically self-employed, so you’ll need to pay income and self-employment taxes each year.

-What are the Advantages and Disadvantages of Sole Proprietorship?
+What are the Advantages and Disadvantages of a Sole Proprietorship?

 Under certain circumstances, sole proprietorships offer small advantages and benefits over formal business structures (like LLCs and corporations).